 Two items just came up one after the other on my RSS reader.
 Their juxtaposition pleased me.

 Robert FitzRoy's ceremonial sword to be auctioned.

-On this date in 1833, Capt.
+On 9th March 1833, Capt.
 Robert FitzRoy bought a schooner to accompany HMS Beagle.

 Podcast - Robert FitzRoy FRS: sailing into the storm.